Types of edges

 The most common relation between two nodes is the dependency relation between a governing node and its modifier, e.g. the relation between yellow and shoe in a yellow shoe.

-Some edges in the tree, however, are non-dependency edges.
+Some edges in the treebank, however, are non-dependency edges.
 They occur in the following cases:

 A non-dependency relation is between the root of a paratactic construction (all sorts of coordination and apposition) and the members of the paratactic structure as well as the modifiers of the paratactic structure.
-See Figure 1.
-All members of the paratactic structure have the attribute value is_member=1.
+See Figureá1 and Figureá2.
+All members of the paratactic structure have the attribute value is_member="1".
 Modifiers of paratactic structures (the ones that are perceived as modifying each member of the structure or the structure as a whole) are also governed by the paratactic root structure node, but lack the is_member attribute.

 The edge between the technical root node and the linguistic root of the sentence is also a non-dependency relation.

-A node that represents the free verb complement always depends on a lexical verb.
-To indicate the semantic dependency of the free verb complement on an argument of this lexical verb, we draw a reference (a green arrow in the visualization, the compl.rf atributte) from the free verb complement node to that argument (Figure 2).
+A node that represents the free verb complement (functor COMPL) always depends on a lexical verb.
+To indicate the semantic dependency of the free verb complement on an argument of this lexical verb, we draw a reference (a green arrow in the visualization) from the free verb complement node to that argument (Figureá3).

 The dependency relation of certain adjuncts (expressed by adverbs or prepositional phrases) is not always unambiguous: they do not necessarily modify only one element within the sentence but they can have a relation to several elements at the same time.
 Only one dependency relation can be represented by an edge.
 With adjuncts expressed by adverbs or prepositional phrases, it is often impossible to determine the appropriate dependency relation unambiguously.
 Only one (basic) dependency relation is represented, then, and no special attributes are established that would express other semantic relations.
 Like in the original Penn Treebank, subtrees whose dependency is perceived as ambiguous are placed on the position in the tree that is closer to the root (i.e. higher).